OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-tsview/tsview.md

 The following sections provide examples of using the graph templates.
-These examples (or similar versions) are available in the TSTool software installation folder under the `examples/template-graph` folder and can be copied to the `./tstool/template-graph` folder under the user’s files.
+These examples (or similar versions) are available in the TSTool software installation folder under the `examples/template-graphs` folder (version 13 and later, and `examples/template-graph` for version 12) and can be copied to the user’s files as described above.

 ### Time Series Graph Template ###

 The following example illustrates the configuration of a graph template for a single time series, in order to create a standard time series graph.

-The following graph template file `.tstool/template-graph/TSDefault.tsp` describes the graph for a single time series, serving mainly to pick a proper title and y-axis label.
+The following graph template file `.tstool/template-graphs/TSDefault.tsp` describes the graph for a single time series, serving mainly to pick a proper title and y-axis label.

 ```text